ecupaio/personal-site/_projects/dnc-member-database-form.md

 title: DNC Member Database Form
 link: ''
 image:
-- Member_DB.jpg
+- /images/Member_DB.jpg
 tech:
 - Web development
 - Frontend development
 date: '2016-08-09'
----

-## Description
+description: |-
   The DNC Member Database Form is a static site frontend for a Salesforce form.
 DNC members would add their information here for the Secretary's Office.
+---